explosion/spacy-loggers/README.md

 statistics, etc. This will also include information such as your hostname and operating system, as well as the location of your Python executable.

-`spacy.WandbLogger.v4` and below automatically call the default console logger.
+`spacy.WandbLogger.v4` and below automatically call the [default console logger](https://spacy.io/api/top-level#ConsoleLogger).
 However, starting with `spacy.WandbLogger.v5`, console logging must be activated through the use of the [ChainLogger](#chainlogger).
+This allows the user to configure the console logger's parameters according to their preferences.

 **Note** that by default, the full (interpolated) [training config](https://spacy.io/usage/training#config) is sent over to the